arcanecfg/FileNinja/README.md

 # FileNinja
-A simple opensource tool that lets you encrypt files and folders using AES encryption algorithm.
+Encrypt files and folders using AES encryption algorithm.